 Jason Eklund is the only GIS management staff member for Kittitas County.
-There are five staff members among Public Works, Community Development, and the Assessor's office that edit and maintain data in the enterprise geodatabase.
+There are six staff members among Public Works, Community Development, the Assessor's office, and Noxious Weed who edit and maintain data in the enterprise geodatabase.

 3.3 GIS Users